Skip to content

 Moving around the site:

 Our site comprises three main structures: the visitor reception building and Great Tower, both dating from the early 1400s, and a modern toilet block.
-It also includes a double moat (containing water) and various ruins.
-Adjacent to the car park, a meadow, belonging to the National Trust, sits on our eastern boundary, stretching to the banks of the river Bain.
+There is also a double moat (containing water) and various ruins.
+Adjacent to the car park, a meadow (belonging to the National Trust) sits on our eastern boundary, stretching to the banks of the river Bain.

 The castle's surroundings include steep banks, sheer drops, and pedestrian routes lined with gravel, which can be deep in places.
 The gravel can pose a problem for mobility scooters, wheelchairs, and people using walking aids.
-We are currently taking steps to improve this, particularly on the route to the toilet block.
+There is a mesh layer on top of the gravel between the entrance gate and the toilets to facilitate movement across the gravel in this location.

 There are garden benches at the site entrance and around the inner ward (the grassy oval in front of the Great Tower, around which runs a gravel path).
-There are wooden benches on every floor of the Great Tower except for the lower and upper battlements.
+There is seating on every floor of the Great Tower except for roof and battlements.

 Moving around the buildings:

-The Great Tower comprises a basement, a ground floor room (the Parlour), and five upper floors: the Great Hall, Audience Chamber, Private Chamber, lower battlements and upper battlements.
-The upper floors are accessed by a wide stone spiral staircase of 149 steps, with approximately 30 steps between the ground floor and each of the main upper floors.
+The Great Tower comprises a basement, a ground floor room (the Parlour), and five upper floors: the Great Hall, Audience Chamber, Private Chamber, roof and battlements.
+The upper floors are accessed by a wide stone spiral staircase of 149 steps, with approximately 30 steps between each floor.
 The staircase includes its original stone handrail, which is deep set with plenty of grip surface.
-There are 12 steps from ground level to the basement; this staircase has no handrail.
+There are 12 steps down from ground level to the basement; this staircase has no handrail.

 Access to all ground floor spaces is step free or via access ramps, the exception being two steps up into the men’s toilets (the accessible toilet, in the same block, is step free).
 The access ramp into the Parlour is relatively steep due to the historic design of the entrance area.
 Should you need it, please ask a member of staff for assistance.

-Due to the age of the Great Tower and wear on some of the stone steps and floor surfaces, conditions underfoot can be uneven and slippery when wet.
+Due to the age of the Great Tower and wear on some of the stone steps and floor surfaces, conditions underfoot can be uneven and can be slippery when wet.

 Facilities:

-Accessible toilet facilities are available in the main toilet block, approximately 80 metres from the site entrance and along a wide gravel path.
+Accessible toilet facilities are available in the main toilet block, approximately 80 metres from the site entrance and along a gravel path fitted with a mesh layer.
 There are no toilets in the Great Tower.
-When it is open, there are additional accessible toilet facilities at the neighbouring Holy Trinity Collegiate Church (this is not a National Trust site); the pedestrian route from the car park to our site entrance passes directly in front of the church.
+When it is open, there are additional accessible toilet facilities at the neighbouring Holy Trinity Collegiate Church (not a National Trust site); the pedestrian route from the car park to our site entrance passes directly in front of the church.

 There is an induction hearing loop in the visitor reception building.